-British Science Week runs from the 9th-18th March.
+British Science Week runs from the 8th-17th March.
 There is a range of different activities and resources you can use to take part in this week celebrating science.

-Based at RHS Garden Wisley we have a team of scientists who help gardeners across the UK by identifying plants, pests and diseases and studying soils.
-These scientists work across four different teams; entomology, herbarium, plant pathology and soils.
+Based at RHS Garden Wisley we have a team of scientists who help gardeners across the UK by identifying plants, pests and diseases or studying soils and the environment.
+These scientists work across four different teams; entomology, herbarium, plant pathology and environment.
 A scientist from each of these teams has created an exciting activity for Science Week.
 These range from the Invisible Garden to the Compost Kitchen.
-All the activities are aimed at Key Stage 3 and 4 (England) and National Level 3 and 4 (Scotland) but could be adapted for other age groups.
+All the activities are aimed at Key Stage 3 and 4 (England) and National Levels 3 and 4 (Scotland) but could be adapted for other age groups.
 The activities can be easily planned into class time or used as a fun lesson for an extracurricular club.